mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

 However, the notation is very verbose and makes the code less readable.
-Moreover, we can't avoid that a developer miss to use it.
+Moreover, we must ensure that a developer uses it.

 In Scala, we had a very close problem with the [Tagless Final encoding](https://blog.rockthejvm.com/tagless-final/) pattern.
 In the past, many Scala developers started to use the pattern to implement dependency injection.
-Using a similar approach of context receivers, Scala allows us to define type constraints.
+Using a similar approach to context receivers, Scala allows us to define type constraints.
 The `JobController` class would look like the following:

 ```scala
 class JobController[F[_]: Monad: Jobs: JsonScope: Logger]: F[String] {